KuntaiDu/KuntaiDu.github.io/_posts/2020-06-27-Tips on plotting figures like DDS.md

 In general, well-designed figures will bring extra benefits.
 It can deliver the information in a **clearer** way, make the work feel **well-polished** and also indicate that you have a good taste.
 So, let's start!

-## Deliver simple correct message
+## **Deliver simple correct message**

 First and foremost, the main function of the figures is to deliver the information.
-Don't compromise the true information, even when doing so will make the figure prettier.
+Try not to compromise the true information, even when doing so will make the figure prettier, or make your life easier.

 For example, one of the previous version of this figure: